 Mechanics (from transcript analysis)

-- cooperative play — Players work together to find cures and treat outbreaks before the world collapses.
+- cooperative play — Players work together to discover cures and halt disease outbreaks.

 Video topics + discussion points